Koech01/d3-auto-specx/README.md

-# Veg-Connect Setup Guide
-A data-driven React-Django app that fetches plant data from OpenFarm’s API, allowing users to schedule and share farming tasks in topic-specific communities while accessing plant growth insights and growing tips through features like bar graphs.
-Additionally, it incorporates a robust real-time chat system utilizing WebSocket technology for instantaneous communication and seamless collaboration among community members.
+# Auto Spec
+Auto Spec is an interactive web application that visualizes performance car metrics and explores brand relationships.
+Built with React and TypeScript and powered by D3.js, the app offers:

+-A scatter plot for real-time comparison of car metrics (e.g., horsepower, torque) with customizable axes.
+-Detailed data point information on hover, displayed in a responsive table.
+-A circular packing visualization that dynamically clusters car models by brand using D3.js force simulation.

 # Table of Contents
 - Prerequisites.
 - Installation.
-    - Environment Setup.
-    - Frontend Setup.
 - Running the Application.
 - License.

 # Prerequisites
 Before you begin, ensure you have the following installed: